 Under this alternative, potential impacts to pelagic species and habitat would be like those described for the Inner Harbor Turning Basin expansion (Alternative B).
-However, the total duration over which this alternative would occur would be shorter, taking approximately 8 months completed over the 2027 and 2028 in-water work windows (June-November) This alternative would only involve dredging, so impacts described above related to pile removal and installation would not occur with expansion of the Outer Harbor Turning Basin.
-The same applicable avoidance and minimization measures for dredging proposed under the Inner Harbor Turning Basin expansion would be used under this alternative.
-Given the similarity of effects to those of the Inner Harbor Turning Basin expansion, and that this alternative would be shorter in duration and would not involve pile removal and installation, the effects of Outer Harbor Turning Basin expansion (Alternative C) to pelagic resources would be less than significant.
+However, the total duration over which this alternative would occur would be shorter, taking approximately 6 months completed in 2027 (June-November) This alternative would only involve dredging, so impacts described above related to pile removal and installation would not occur with expansion of the Outer Harbor Turning Basin.
+The same applicable avoidance and minimization measures for dredging proposed under the Inner Harbor Turning Basin expansion, and that this alternative would be shorter in duration and would not involve pile removal and installation, the effects of Outer Harbor Turning Basin expansion (Alternative C) to pelagic resources would be less than significant.